ARM™ Designation – Associate in Risk Management

 The Associate in Risk Management Designation (ARM™) focuses on all aspects of risk management.
 This designation covers a wide array of insurance topics including risk management, risk assessment, and risk treatment.

 The ARM™ Designation is of the many insurance designations administered by the Insurance Institute of America.
 The ARM™™ teaches you the science of risk management and provides you with the necessary skills and understanding to avoid, reduce, and manage risk.

-Unlike some of the longer insurance designations, the ARM™™ designation is only three exams focusing on topics such as risk management principles, risk assessment, and risk financing.
+Unlike some of the longer insurance designations, the ARM™™ designation is only three exams focusing on topics such as risk management principles, risk assessment, holistic risk, and treating risk.

 Who Should Pursue the ARM™ Designation